nimaronaghi/Radon-transformation-for-DM/README.md

    pip install -r requirements.txt
    ```
 3. Run the notebook:
-   - Open `ft.ipynb` in Jupyter Notebook or Jupyter Lab.
+   - Open `rt.ipynb` in Jupyter Notebook or Jupyter Lab.
    - Follow the instructions in the notebook to execute the code.

 ## Example